 According to the NIH, there is no tolerable upper intake level established for vitamin B12.
 The health organization also reports that there is no evidence that it can be harmful, even at high doses.
 But the vitamin can interact with medications and cause some side effects.

-Vitamin B12 supplements can interact with certain medications, which is one reason you should always check with your doctor before taking high-doses.
-The University of Maryland Medical Center says the following medications may interact with B12 in your body:
+Vitamin B12 supplements can interact with certain medications, which is one reason you should always check with your doctor before taking high doses.
+St. Luke's Hospital says the following medications may interact with B12 in your body.

 - Bile acid sequestrants